About Rosie

 I remember Angela teaching me to draw a horse – it felt like the beginning of something special.
 I was excited to be drawing the animals I loved and cared for at home and to feel my growing confidence in proportion and shape.

 I started creating paintings outside under a willow tree.
 The animals, bold colours and unique personalities inspired me.
-I have shared my life with them.
+I have shared my life with them, and them with me.

 Jackie, who is one of my mum’s closest friends, has inspired me to chase my art goals.
 She used to sit me down and encourage me to draw whatever I wanted.
 She didn’t give me prompts – she just handed me a pencil, or colours, and some paper and said “Go!”.
 It made me realise I didn’t have to change my style, that I could just be me.